 - Reduced business rates annual financial value Please calculate the difference between the business rates you pay and the business rates you would pay without any relief or discount - Use of property annual financial value Please calculate the difference between the rent you pay and the market value of the rent for the property or premises.
-The Concessionary Lettings Granted document lists Bristol City Council Concessionary Tenancies and the annual value of the concession. - Services annual financial value Please calculate the value of the subsidised or free services you receive
+The Bristol City Council Concessionary Tenancies document lists the annual value of all concessions. - Services annual financial value Please calculate the value of the subsidised or free services you receive

-If you tick that you will receive other grants or contracts from Bristol City Council during this period you will be asked to:
+If you tick that you will receive other grants or contracts from Bristol City Council during this period you be asked to: